Carlos Correa Player Props: Twins vs. Brewers

 Carlos Correa At The Plate

-- He has hit a long ball in eight games this year (14.5%), leaving the park in 3.3% of his chances at the plate.
+- He has gone deep in nine games this season (16.1%), homering in 3.7% of his trips to the dish.

-- Correa has had an RBI in 17 games this year (30.9%), including eight multi-RBI outings (14.5%).
-He has also driven home three or more of his team's runs in three contests.
+- In 32.1% of his games this year, Correa has had at least one RBI.
+He's picked up more than one in 16.1% and driven in three or more of his team's runs in four contests.

-- In 16 of 55 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.